-What Can a Handyman Do in Johnson in Johnson County, Indiana?
+What Can a Handyman Do Without a License in Johnson in Johnson County, Indiana?

 Indiana does not issue a single statewide “general contractor” or “handyman” license for ordinary residential/commercial repair work; licensing is primarily handled at the city/county level, and certain skilled trades (especially plumbing) are licensed at the state level.
 Even if you don’t need a state contractor license, you may still need (1) a local contractor registration/business license and (2) permits for building, structural, plumbing, HVAC, or electrical work.
 For Johnson County (commonly meaning the Franklin/Greenwood area), most licensing is local; there is no clear statewide “handyman dollar-threshold exemption” like some states publish—your limits are mainly defined by whether the work falls into a regulated trade and whether a permit is required.